stefanmayer13/casa-calida-razberry/README.md

 - Create your config.js file (wherever you want).
 Take a look at the [config.example.js](https://github.com/stefanmayer13/casa-calida-razberry/blob/master/config.example) to see how it should look like.
 - Start the programm with `casa-calida config=[path to your config]`

+More detailled documentation can be found at the [docs](doc/index.md)